Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: INTRODUCTION

 Origami-inspired mechanical metamaterials have garnered significant interest as adaptable structural systems because of their high deployability and adjustable mechanical stiffness.
 Notable applications span a wide range of fields\cite{comprehensive_review}, including deployable solar panels for aerospace systems\cite{Yue_2023}, biomedical stents\cite{KURIBAYASHI2006131}, architectural structures\cite{Vlachaki2025}, and soft robotics\cite{SoftRobots}.

+Origami structures are also known to exhibit rich nonlinear phenomena associated with multistability.
+Multiple energy-stable configurations can coexist in a single origami structure, and transitions between these states can be induced by external loading, snap-through instabilities, or dynamic excitation\cite{PhysRevE.95.052211,SadeghiLi2021}.
+Such multistable responses have been exploited to design tunable origami units, mechanical memory devices, and programmable metamaterials\cite{YasudaTachiLeeYang2017,LiuTachiPaulino2019}.
+Recent studies have further investigated complex transition sequences and nonlinear dynamic responses in multistable origami structures, including intra-well and inter-well motions and data-driven identification of governing equations\cite{PhysRevE.95.052211,SadeghiLi2021,LIU2024111659}.
+These nonlinear responses originate from the geometric constraints of origami.
+However, when such constraints are considered in tessellated structures with many coupled modules, direct analysis becomes difficult.

-Owing to the geometric complexity inherent in origami folding, prior studies have largely focused on origami tessellations, in which periodic crease patterns undergo repeated folding operations.
-Much of existing engineering-oriented research has been built on uniformly folded configurations, where all unit cells deform identically.
-While such \emph{uniform-folding} provides a convenient foundation for practical applications\cite{uniform0, uniform1, uniform2, uniform3}, the range of achievable mechanical responses and geometric configurations remains inherently limited.
-To overcome these limitations, recent studies\cite{nonuniform0, nonuniform1, ZHAO2018442, ImadaTachi2022, ImadaTachi2023, ImadaTachi2025} have proposed novel mathematical frameworks to describe \emph{nonuniform-folding} processes, formulating the evolution of origami tessellations as dynamical systems\cite{ImadaTachi2022, ImadaTachi2023, ImadaTachi2025}.
-This approach naturally leads to discrete-time dynamical descriptions, where the folding state propagates throughout the tessellation.
-In particular, for tubular tessellations, it has been established that this propagation is governed by a \emph{symplectic (area-preserving}) map \cite{ImadaTachi2023}, indicating the existence of conserved quantities analogous to those found in Hamiltonian mechanics\cite{RevModPhys.64.795}.
+Owing to this difficulty, much of existing engineering-oriented research on origami tessellations has been built on uniformly folded configurations, where all unit cells deform identically.
+While such \emph{uniform-folding} provides a convenient foundation for understanding and controlling the kinematics and mechanical responses of periodic crease patterns\cite{uniform0, uniform1, uniform2, uniform3}, the range of achievable mechanical responses and geometric configurations remains inherently limited.
+To overcome these limitations, it is necessary to understand \emph{nonuniform-folding} processes, in which individual modules deform differently.
+Several studies have investigated nonuniform-folding processes in origami tessellations from geometric and mechanical perspectives\cite{nonuniform0,nonuniform1,ZHAO2018442}.
+In such processes, the folding state of one module constrains the state of neighboring modules through the geometry of the crease pattern.
+This makes the spatial propagation of folding states a central object of study.
+Complementary to energy-based and excitation-driven studies of origami nonlinearity, recent geometric approaches have formulated this propagation process as a discrete dynamical system derived from the kinematic constraints of origami\cite{ImadaTachi2022,ImadaTachi2023,ImadaTachi2025}.
+This viewpoint describes folding evolution not as temporal motion under external forcing, but as spatial evolution along the tessellation.
+In particular, for tubular tessellations, it has been established that this spatial propagation is governed by a \emph{symplectic (area-preserving)} map\cite{ImadaTachi2023}, indicating the existence of conserved quantities or invariant structures analogous to those found in Hamiltonian mechanics\cite{RevModPhys.64.795}.